-You can complete your application yourself or apply through an approved UQ agent near you.
+You can complete the application yourself or apply through an approved UQ agent near you.
 Applicants from certain countries must apply through an agent – our online application system will let you know if you need to do this.

 Step 3: Submit your application